larskanis/eventbox/README.md

 All code inside an {Eventbox} object is executed non-concurrently.
 It must not do any blocking operations.
 All blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
-Data races between internal and external objects are avoided through filters applied to all inputs and outputs.
+Data races between internal and external objects are avoided through {ArgumentSanitizer filters} applied to all inputs and outputs.
 That way {Eventbox} guarantees stable states without a need for any locks.

+For better readability see the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).

 ## Requirements

 * Ruby-2.3 or newer or
 * JRuby 9.1 or newer

 ## Installation